-E.3.5.2 How Your Customers' Actions in CM.Track Affect Your Work in the Web Client
+E.3.5.2 How Your Customers' Actions in CM/Track Affect Your Work in the Web Client

-Customers can carry out two actions in CM.Track which can influence your work in the Web Client:
+Customers can carry out two actions in CM/Track which can influence your work in the Web Client:

-- Customers Create New Tickets in CM.Track - Customers Add Content to an Existing Ticket in CM.Track
+- Customers Create New Tickets in CM/Track - Customers Add Content to an Existing Ticket in CM/Track

-Customers Create New Tickets in CM.Track
+Customers Create New Tickets in CM/Track

-Customers can create new tickets using CM.Track provided that their CM.Track profile contains the required permissions.
+Customers can create new tickets using CM/Track provided that their CM/Track profile contains the required permissions.
 You can view and handle the tickets created by the customers in the same way as any other ticket.
 The only difference is that the customer who created the ticket is already added as the ticket's main customer and the ticket contains the data provided by the customer.

-Ticket 🗇 Accept 🖉 Edit 🕒 Clone 🗇 Pr rint
+Ticket 🛇 Accept  Edit 🖺 Clone 🕞 Print

-100393 Please install Office 2013 on my com HelpDesk 1st Level Qualify U HD Priority normal Reaction time 5/13/16 Category Software Office nassigned 🖮 5/13/16 12:1 icket data n customer
+100393 Please install Office 2013 on my comp HelpDesk 1st Level Qualify Un HD Priority normal Reaction time 5/13/16 Category Software Office

-CUSTOMERS (1) + Add ^
+CUSTOMERS (1) + Add 🔺

-æ Main Skywalker,Luke (0211/1231666) Resel ler Custo added a custo s main mer Add
+@ Main Skywalker,Luke (0211/1231666) 👻 Resel customer

-^
+NO ADDITIONAL ENGINEERS + Add A

-NO RELATIONS Add ^
+NO RELATIONS + Add 🔨

-CALENDAR Add appo intment Re fresh ~
+CALENDAR Add appointment Refresh 🗸

-HISTORY 📃 Comment 🗈  E-Mail 🔊 A ttachment 🕒 Time boo oking ^
+HISTORY 📮 Comment 🖸  E-Mail 🚿 Attachment 🕒 Time booking 🔺

-Communication only Newest entries fi rst 🔻

-Add comment, e-mail or attachment Comment from

-5/13/16 #1 created by luke Action ▼ Visible to customer Dear support team, Please install the new version of Luke Skywalker Microsoft Office on my comp customer outer.
+5/13/16 Visible to customer Dear support team, rst ▼ Comment from customer Microsoft Office on my computer.

 NO ATTACHMENTS ^

-Figure 143: Ticket created in CM.
-Track
+Figure 149: Ticket created in CM/Track

-Customers Add Content to an Existing Ticket in CM.Track
+Customers Add Content to an Existing Ticket in CM/Track

-Customers can add comments and attachments using CM.Track.
+Customers can add comments and attachments using CM/Track.
 You can see the comments and attachments in the Web Client as soon as the customers save them.
-Usually, they are already highlighted with a class of text, so the customers can see their own comments and attachments in CM.Track.
+Usually, they are already highlighted with a class of text, so the customers can see their own comments and attachments in CM/Track.

-Figure 144: Comment and attachment from CM.
-Track
+Figure 150: Comment and attachment from CM/Track